tea2code/fantasy-rts/documentation/plugins/VanillaModel/Components.md

 ## Movable

 Entities with this component can move and may change the direction they are looking.
+The speed is in blocks per second.

 ### Configuration

-Speed is in blocks per second.

-    speed: <integer greater 0>
+    speed: <float greater 0>

 ## SortOrder